 Admission Cost: 380 yen ($3.50 USD) for adults, 100 yen ($.90) for children (ages 6-18) and seniors (60+), and additional cost for eating ramen.
 Cash only.

 How to Get There: Take the train to the JR Shin-Yokohama Station (新横浜駅) and Exit 8.
 You’ll be there in a couple of minutes.

 Did you know that Japan has decorated manhole covers with Pokemon characters?
 These are called “Poke lids.”

 With these Poke Lids, visitors can find their favorite characters across the country and visit touristy and off-the-beaten-path spots.
-Read more here.
+Read our post on how to find these Pokemon manhole covers here.